MaestroEFe/DevOps-Projects-Darey/2.0intro-to-linux/README.md

 ![Nginx Welcome Page](img/14.nginx-works-without-security.png)

-In the next step, we would look more intor hands on project that involves the use of commands on linux system. working with Linux commands typically includes tasks such as
+In the next project after this, we would look more intor hands on project that involves the use of commands on linux system. working with Linux commands typically includes tasks such as
 - navigating the file system,
 - managing files and directories and
 - manipulating permissions.